Neutrino force at all length scales: Probing the neutrino force: atomic parity violation

 To improve upon the existing results, one needs to take into account the full distribution of the parity-violating neutrino force in the atomic system and convolve it with the atomic wavefunctions.
-In fact, as we will show below, after including the full-range expressions, the generic neutrino force contribution to the atomic parity-violating matrix elements for $s$-wave states ($\ell = 0$) is of order $g^2/(16\pi^2)\sim 0.3\%$ when compared with the leading $Z$ effect.
+This is precisely described by the accumulated charge defined in Eq.~(\ref{eq:Qc}) and plotted in Fig.~\ref{fig:Q}.
+For $s$-states ($\ell = 0$), since the atomic wavefunctions are roughly constant around the origin, this convolution is essentially the integral of the neutrino force itself over the atomic length scale; for $\ell \geq 1$ states, the radial dependence of the atomic wavefunctions plays a nontrivial role in the convolution.
+Phenomenologically, the current most promising observable for APV is the $s$-state parity-violating matrix elements in heavy atoms~\cite{Wood:1997zq}.
+As we will show below, after correctly taking into account the short-range behavior of the neutrino force, the generic contribution from two-neutrino exchange to the atomic parity-violating matrix elements for $s$-states is of order $g^2/(16\pi^2)\sim 0.3\%$ when compared with the leading $Z$ effect.
 Therefore, the neutrino contribution to APV is at the same order as the ${\cal O}(\alpha G_F)$ contributions computed in \cite{Marciano:1978ed,Marciano:1982mm,Marciano:1983ss}, and should be included for a complete calculation of the one-loop radiative corrections to the parity-violating matrix elements in atoms.
 Remarkably, the contribution from pure neutrinos is comparable to both the current APV experimental error ($\sim$ 0.35\%)~\cite{Wood:1997zq} and the theoretical uncertainty in the atomic many-body systems calculations ($\sim$ 0.45\%)~\cite{Porsev:2009pr,Dzuba:2012kx}.
 This makes us optimistic about the use of atomic systems in probing the neutrino force in the not too distant future.